Flightplan: Development

-Peter A. Dowling had the idea for Flightplan in 1999 on a phone conversation with a friend.
+The film draws heavily on Alfred Hitchcock's The Lady Vanishes, in which one passenger goes missing on board a train and only the main character remembers her, especially in the scene where Kyle discovers the heart drawn by her daughter on the plane window.
+The similarities have led to Flightplan being called a “remake” of Hitchcock’s film.
+Peter A. Dowling claims having had the idea for Flightplan in 1999 on a phone conversation with a friend.
 His original pitch for producer Brian Grazer involved a man who worked on airport security doing a business trip from the United States to Hong Kong, and during the flight his son went missing.
 A few years later, Billy Ray took over the script, taking out the terrorists from the story and putting more emphasis on the protagonist, who became a female as Grazer thought it would be a good role for Jodie Foster.
 The story then focused on the main character regaining her psyche, and added the post-September 11 attacks tension and paranoia.
 There was also an attempt to hide the identity of the villain by showcasing the different characters on the plane.
-Both Dowling and Ray were allowed to visit the insides of a Boeing 747 at the Los Angeles International Airport to develop the limited space on which the story takes place.
-The film also draws on Alfred Hitchcock's The Lady Vanishes, in which an older woman goes missing on board a train and only one passenger remembers her, especially in the scene where Kyle discovers the heart drawn by her daughter on the plane window.
+Both Dowling and Ray were allowed to visit the insides of a Boeing 747 at the Los Angeles International Airport to develop the limited space set for the story.

 Casting

-Schwentke said that to make Flightplan as realistic as possible, he wanted naturalistic, subdued performances.
+Robert Schwentke said that to make Flightplan as realistic as possible, he wanted naturalistic, subdued performances.
 One example was Peter Sarsgaard, whom he described as an actor "who can all of a sudden become a snake uncoiling".
 First-time actress Marlene Lawston was cast as Foster's character's daughter Julia.
 Sean Bean was cast to subvert his typecasting as a villain and mislead audiences into thinking he was part of the villainous plot.
 The director also picked each of the 300 passengers through auditions.